 Many donations of “junk drawer” items including cardboard, craft materials, and tools have been arriving.
 Colin Faulkingham & David Achilleus, co-owners of local hackerspace Area 42, donated 2 Raspberry Pis and a Public Lab Spectrometer for Makerspace students.

 “There should be a makerspace/hackerspace in every community and in every school.
 In the same way that we support sports within our schools and in our community with recreations centers, we as a society should support makerspaces as recreational centers for the mind,” said Faulkingham.

 Additional support is still needed for the crowdsourced Makerspace Grant Program.
 GCAA students will be able to apply for $30 mini-grants to fund materials for their projects.
 The goal is to empower students so they build the skills of planning a project, pitching an idea, and setting a budget.

 Andrew Goodin is the Makerspace Facilitator at Grand Center Arts Academy, a public charter school in St. Louis, MO.
 He also co-founded The Disruption Department, a St. Louis based nonprofit that provides student-centered STEAM experiences to build a pipeline of innovative talent.

 Whether it’s designing a prototype for the 3D Printer, programming an Arduino, or collaborating with peers on a project, Andrew strives to have his students exploring, tinkering, and creating on a daily basis.

 Andrew earned his Bachelor of Science in Chemistry from Washington State University in 2008 and his Masters of Education in Secondary Education from the University of Missouri – St. Louis in 2010.
-Follow him @DesertDiver or via the GCAA Makerspace blog.
+Follow him via the GCAA Makerspace blog.